 The most memorable vista on the descent was the rock formation known as Heaven’s Gates and it’s not hard to see why.
 The trail passed through the gap in this rock formation, which opens up to the entirety of Nun’s Valley.
 Pretty heavenly if you ask me.

-The trail wraps around the cliffside and drops you back down through some small farms and finally you arrive back to your starting point at the end of Curral das Freiras where you parked the car.
-It was an incredible hike through some diverse scenery and I can guarantee it will be a highlight of your time on Madeira, as it was for me.
+The trail wraps around the cliffside and drops you back down through some small farms and finally, you arrive back to your starting point at the end of Curral das Freiras where you parked the car.
+It was an incredible hike through some diverse scenery and I can guarantee it will be a highlight of your time in Madeira, as it was for me.
 I hope you enjoyed this hiking guide for the Curral das Freiras to Pico Ruivo route.
 Happy hiking and stay safe out there.

 MY AWESOME GUIDES FOR THIS HIKE

 This isn’t your regular hiking route so although I’ve given you a map and a lot of directions and advice, it’s best to link up with a local if you want to do this route.
 Don’t expect too many signs throughout the trail or to find most of the routes on a map.
 I did this hike with the Madeira Lés a Lés, which is a hiking group that does off-the-beaten-path adventures every Saturday.
 They offer specialized tours through their small business Madeira Wonder Hikes, where they can tour you on a trail that suits you and your group.
 Anyway, I just joined the group as a friend but thought you might find that information of value if you want to do some serious adventure on Madeira but aren’t sure who to get in contact with.
 If you meet any of the Madeira Lés a Lés crew, you will see what I’m talking about.

 WONDERING ABOUT WHERE TO STAY ON MADEIRA?